 We may share an opportunity for you to become involved in this way.
 Make sure you’ve subscribed to receive our emails to be notified of details around this possible campaign.

 We want to thank Dr. Soman Abraham for taking the time to answer our questions about the new UTI vaccine.
-Although other UTI vaccines already exist, such as Uro-vaxom and Uromune, they are not readily available outside of the UK.
-Not only would this new vaccine be made available in the US, but the additional T-cell component brings new potential for chronic and recurrent UTI patients.
+Although other UTI vaccines already exist, most are not readily available outside of the UK with the exception of Uromune.
+If you are interested in learning more about Uromune and how to order it, you can register your interest here for more information.
+This new vaccine that Dr. Abraham is working on would not only be made available in the US, but the additional T-cell component brings new potential for chronic and recurrent UTI patients.

 Subscribe to Live UTI Free on YouTube to watch more expert interviews and to be notified when new videos are released.